dubrie/public/tenets.md

 Trying something new to see what the results are.

 - Stand Whenever Possible
-I've been using a stand-up desk for about 5 years now but because of a weird bug that messes up all your window sizes when disconnecting a MacBook Pro from an external monitor, I've been sitting more at my desk with my laptop.
-I'm also trainging for my 4th marathon (and hopefully 5th!) where posture and form is very important especially in the later miles.
+I've been using a stand-up desk for about 5 years now but because of a weird bug that messes up [window sizes when disconnecting a MacBook Pro from an external monitor](https://productforums.google.com/forum/#!topic/chrome/nDXWuqYj2zA), I've been sitting more at my desk with my laptop.
+I'm also training for my 4th marathon (and hopefully 5th!) where posture and form is very important especially in the later miles.
 Standing at my desk for 6 hours a day should help me get the core strength and posture back to levels that will help in training/race.
 Insipration: [How To Beat Marathon Muscle Cramps](http://running.competitor.com/2013/09/training/how-to-beat-marathon-muscle-cramps_84843/3)

 ### Recent Results